redhatci/ansible-collection-redhatci-ocp/roles/create-helmchart/README.md

 The associated templates, like create_project_helmchart.json.j2, update_project_helmchart_setting.json.j2 and attach_product_helmchart_listing.json.j2, are now stored within the create-certification-project role instead of being duplicated in the new role create-helmchart.
 This design ensures efficiency, maintainability, and consistency across the roles.

+The current backend behavior for attaching a product listing to newly created cert projects requires that the <old_certs_list> and <new_cert_list> be included.
+This is because the product listing ID may have been used in both the old and new projects.
+To address this, we implemented an enhancement to query all old cert projects based on the product listing ID that was used in both lists.
+We then merged the results into a single array and attached the product listing ID to all of the cert projects.

+Note: Previously, users could decide whether to attach a product listing to each cert project.
+However, this is no longer possible since the `attach_product_listing` parameter is now part of the `cert_listings`.

 ## Global Variables
 As the new role `create-helmchart` reuses some existing tasks such as check_for_existing_projects, create_project and attach_product_listing.
 Please refer to the description in the `create-certification-project` role for information on the shared global variables.